Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of public health insurance

 - **The cost is proportional to your income**
     If you have a low income, you pay less.
-This is great if you have an unstable income, if you lose your job, or if you retire.
+This is great if you have an unstable income, if you [lose your job](/guides/losing-your-job), or if you retire.
 - **It's cheap for students**
     Students pay around {{GKV_COST_STUDENT|cur}}€ per month until they are 30 years old.
 Usually, public is the best option for students.[^59]
 - **It covers your family for free**
     Your children and your unemployed spouse get [free health insurance](#free-health-insurance).
 Private health insurance charges for each person you cover.
-If you have children, public health insurance is often the best option.[^12]
+If you have children, public health insurance is usually the best option.[^12]
 - **It's easy to use**
     When you go to the doctor, you show your insurance card, and you get healthcare.
 You never need to think about coverage, deductibles or reimbursement.
 There is no paperwork; it just works.
 - **It's not tied to your health**